jshmrsn/botfarm/README.md

 ## Current Features
 - A playable browser-based 2D game with a basic implementation of harvesting, crafting, and farming mechanics.
 - Characters in the game can be controlled either by human players or generative agents.
+- Two systems for agents to communicate actions to take in the simulations:
+    - Simple: JSON list of actions.
-- TypeScript/JavaScript based character scripting system, which allows agents to express desired behavior in terms of logical multi-step conditional scripts.
+    - Advanced: JavaScript behavior script that calls into provided TypeScript delcarations, which allows agents to express desired behavior with conditional multi-step logic.
 - Server-authorative real-time multiplayer.
+- Switch between viewing the simulation from the perspective of a selected agent, or from spectator's perspective.
+- Many quality-of-life features for investigating agent behavior, such as a detailed in-game timeline of an agent's observations, prompts, and prompt response, errors, etc..
+- Suport for automatically pausing agents once a configurable total simulation cost is reached.
+- Repeatable scenario system (using Kotlin code as configuration).
 - Replay system with timeline scrubbing support.
-- Playable on mobile browsers.
+- Playable on both desktop and mobile browsers.
+- Example agents written in Kotlin based on GPT-4, one based on using GPT-4 function calling to generate lists of actions, and another using GPT-4 to generate JavaScript behavior scripts.

 ## Project Architecture